timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 # Introduction

-[@!RFC8181] describes the RPKI Publication Protocol used between RPKI Certification Authorities (CAs) and their Publication Servers.
-The server is responsible for handling publication requests sent by the CAs, called Publishers in this context, and ensuring that their data is made available to RPKI Relying Parties (RPs) in (public) rsync and RRDP [@!RFC8182] repositories.
+RPKI material is created by Certification Authorities (CAs), this signed data is then submitted to a publication engine using the [@!RFC8181] publication protocol, and finally made available to RPKI Relying Parties (RPs) through publicly accessible rsync [@!RFC5781] and RRDP [@!RFC8182] repositories.

+This document describes best current practices for operating RPKI publication services at a scale suitable for use with the global Internet routing system.
-In this document, we will describe best current practices based on the operational experience of several implementers and operators.
+The practises are based on more than a decade of operational experience from several implementers and operators of both client and server side.

 # Glossary

 Term               | Description
 -------------------|----------------------------------------------------
-Publication Server | [@!RFC8181] Publication Server
+Publication engine | [@!RFC8181] publication server
-Publishers         | [@!RFC8181] Publishers (Certification Authorities)
+Publishers         | [@!RFC8181] clients (Certification Authorities)
-RRDP Server        | Public-facing [@!RFC8182] RRDP server Rsync Server       | Public-facing [@!RFC5781] rsync server rsyncd             | Software daemon package providing Rsync service RIR                | Regional Internet Registry
+RRDP server        | Public-facing [@!RFC8182] RRDP server Rsync server       | Public-facing [@!RFC5781] rsync server rsyncd             | Software daemon package providing rsync service RIR                | Regional Internet Registry
 NIR                | National Internet Registry

 # Publication Server

-The Publication Server handles the server side of the [@!RFC8181] Publication Protocol.
-The Publication Server generates the content for the public-facing RRDP and Rsync Servers.
-It is strongly RECOMMENDED that these functions are separated from serving the repository content.
+The publication engine handles the server side of the [@!RFC8181] publication protocol, that is, CAs interact with the publication engine.
+The publication engine also prepares the content for public consumption through RRDP and rsync.
+It is RECOMMENDED to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP.

-## Self-Hosted Publication Server
+## Self-Hosted CA and Self-Hosted Repository Considerations

-Generally, address holders that want to make use of RPKI will rely on a CA hosted by the provider of those addresses, typically an RIR or an NIR.
-In some instances, address holders will instead deploy and manage a CA themselves.
-This type of CA is commonly referred to as a self-hosted CA, or delegated CA.
+The most common and RECOMMENDED approach for resource holders wishing to make use of the RPKI is to leverage a CA instance hosted and operated by the provider of those resources (e.g. an RIR or NIR).
+However, in some rare instances, resource holders might instead choose to deploy and manage a CA themselves.
+This latter type of CA is commonly referred to as a "self-hosted" or "delegated" CA.

+If the resource holder chooses to operate their CA in a self-hosted fashion, the holder must also decide how they make their RPKI material available to the
-When operating a self-hosted CA, the address holder must decide how they will handle publication.
-The holder can either deploy their own Publication Server and associated infrastructure (referred to as a self-hosted repository), or rely on a third-party Publication Server.
+public: the holder can either deploy and operate their own publication engine and associated rsync and RRDP infrastructure (referred to as a "self-hosted repository"), or make use a third-party operated publication service (e.g., operated by an RIR).

-If the holder uses a self-hosted repository, then they are responsible for ensuring the availability of signed content via RRDP and rsync as described in section 5 and 6 of this document.
+If the resource holder chooses to self-host the repository, then they take on the responsibility for ensuring the high availability of their signed data via RRDP and rsync (further described in section 5 and 6 of this document).

-RPs are expected to make use of cached data from a previous, successful fetch (Section 6 of [@!RFC9286]).
-Therefore, short outages on the server side do not need to be cause for immediate concern, provided the server operator restores access availability in a timely fashion (e.g., before objects expire).
+Because RPs are expected to make use of cached data from previous successful fetches (Section 6 of [@!RFC9286]), short outages on the server side do not need to be cause for immediate concern -- provided the self-hosting operator restores access availability in a timely fashion, i.e., before objects become stale.

-However, in practice, self-hosted repositories tend to have frequent availability issues when compared with those provided by larger organisations like RIRs and NIRs.
-Additionally, the greater the number of separate repositories, the greater the chance for negative impact on RPs.
-Therefore, CAs that act as parents of other CAs are RECOMMENDED to provide a publication service for their child CAs, and CAs with a parent who offers a publication service are RECOMMENDED to use that service, instead of running their own.
-If a CA's parent does not offer a publication service, but the CA operator is able to use a reliable third-party Publication Server, the CA operator SHOULD make use of that service.
+However, in practice, self-hosted repositories tend to exhibit more frequent availability issues when compared with those provided by larger specialized organisations such as RIRs and NIRs.
+Additionally, the greater the number of distinct repositories, the more workload for RPs and greater the chance for negative impact on the overall ecosystem.
+Therefore, CAs that act as parents of other CAs are RECOMMENDED to provide a publication service for their child CAs, and CAs with a parent who offers a publication service are RECOMMENDED to use that service (rather than self-hosting).
+If a CA's parent does not offer a publication service, but the CA operator is able to use a another reliable third-party publication service, the CA operator SHOULD make use of that service in order to consolicate their data with other CAs and increase efficiency for RPs.

 For the case of a 'grandchild' CA, where CA1 is a TA, CA2 is a child CA of CA1, and CA3 is a child CA of CA2, there are several options for